ibm-cloud-architecture/refarch-integration-esb/docs/icp/README.md

 There are two ways to deploy IBM Integration Bus: using your own packaging or using ICP catalog.

 # Using ICP catalog
+This chart deploys a single "IBM Integration Bus for Developers" integration node, containing a single integration server.
+It is used for development purpose and support deploying multiple integration solutions.

 Go to ICP catalog and search for ibm-integration-bus-dev chart:

 ![](img/icp-catalog.png)

-This chart deploys a single IBM Integration Bus for Developers integration node, containing a single integration server.

 Use the **configure** button at the bottom and enter the name of the chart release: **brown-iib** and the namespace to use: **browncompute**, accept the license agreements.
 Use the default parameters which specify the docker image name and version, the IIB node and server names, and defined a kubernetes service to access the IIB runtime via a NodePort:
 ![](img/iib-serv-spec.png)